jamesmacaulay/elm-graphql/README.md

 This library is still a very early work-in-progress, but the goal is to provide a really good interface for working directly with GraphQL queries and schemas in Elm.

+Here's [a minimal end-to-end example](https://github.com/jamesmacaulay/elm-graphql/tree/master/example) that builds a query, sends it to a server, and decodes the response.

+**Lots of basic things don't work yet**, for example:

+* No validation of a query against a schema
+* No mutations
+* No support for query variables

+In addition, the interfaces provided by this library are still unstable and I expect them to change before I publish this library to the elm package repository.

 ### Queries

 With `elm-graphql`, building up a GraphQL query feels a lot like building a JSON decoder, especially if you're familiar with [elm-decode-pipeline](http://package.elm-lang.org/packages/NoRedInk/elm-decode-pipeline/latest).
 First you define type aliases for each of the nested record types you want to construct out of the response: